 The observed trends in foliar nutrients can be related to soil acidification, nitrogen deposition, ozone pollution and drought stress.
 These factors change the status of forest soil where tree roots take up nutrients.
 You will find more information on this topic in the section “Why is our forest stressed?”.

 The increasing nutrient deficiency manifests itself as a change in leaf colour or, in the case of magnesium, as an increase in discolouration between the leaf veins (intercostal chlorosis).
+Photobleaching caused by sun irradiation is more frequent in phosphorus deficient trees.
+It is, however not a typical symptom of nutrient deficiency.

 Left: Colour changes in beech leaves due to strong intercostal chlorosis that is caused by